 Liberty, equality, fraternity; family, fruit, favorite; comprehension, compassion, and honor all come directly from French and Latin roots and are relatives of similar words in current Romance languages.

-These cognates, from the French and Latin roots of so many English words, can make academic reading much easier for students whose first languages are also based on Latin. (especially French, Spanish, Portuguese, and Italian).
+These cognates and others from French and Latin roots can make academic reading much easier for students whose first languages are also based on Latin (especially French, Spanish, Portuguese, and Italian).

 The speakers of Germanic languages

 (Dutch and Scandinavian languages as well as German) can also find many